surfstudio/surf-flutter-app-template/docs/architecture_and_project_structure.md

   - di — dependency injection containers.
+  - data - contains:
+    - mappers - classes for mapping data from DTO in entity and vice versa.
+    - repositories - repositories relevant to the feature.
   - domain — contains:
     - entities — business data models.
     - repositories — interfaces for repositories relevant to the feature.
-  - data - contains:
-    - mappers - classes for mapping data from DTO in entity and vice versa.
-    - repositories - repositories relevant to the feature.
   - presentation - contains:
    if feature contains multiple sub-features/screens
     - {sub_feature_name/screen_name} - screens or sub-features relevant to the feature, with each screen in a separate self-titled folder containing the following in separate files:
         - {sub_feature_name/screen_name}_widget.dart - ElementaryWidget.
         - {sub_feature_name/screen_name}_wm.dart - WidgetModel.
         - {sub_feature_name/screen_name}_model.dart - ElementaryModel.
+        - {sub_feature_name}_flow.dart - the entry point to the sub-feature.
    else
-    - {sub_feature_name/screen_name}_widget.dart - ElementaryWidget.
+    - {feature_name}_widget.dart - ElementaryWidget.
-    - {sub_feature_name/screen_name}_wm.dart - WidgetModel.
+    - {feature_name}_wm.dart - WidgetModel.
-    - {sub_feature_name/screen_name}_model.dart - ElementaryModel.
+    - {feature_name}_model.dart - ElementaryModel.
+    - {feature_name}_flow.dart - the entry point to the feature.

     - widgets — widgets relevant to the feature.
-    - {feature_name}_flow.dart - the entry point to the feature.
   - utils — necessary utilities.
 - l10n — localization files.
 - persistence — the layer of data and interactions with the database.